 The Company had a \$9.9 million bridge loan secured by a motel located in Long Beach, California that matured in 2008 and bore interest at a variable rate of LIBOR plus 4.00%.
 During 2008 and 2009, the Company recorded a \$4.3 million provision for loan loss related to this property reducing the carrying amount to \$5.6 million.
 In August 2009, the Company was the winning bidder at a foreclosure sale of the property securing this loan which was recorded as real estate owned.
 The carrying value represented the then fair value of the underlying collateral at the time of the sale.
 During the third quarter of 2010, the Company agreed to sell the property to a third party at which time it was determined that the property met the held-for-sale requirements pursuant to the accounting guidance.
 As a result, the Company reclassified this investment from real estate owned to real estate held-for-sale at a value of \$5.5 million and reclassified property operating income and expenses for current and prior periods to discontinued operations in the Company's Consolidated Financial Statements.
-For the three months ended March 31, 2010, loss from discontinued operations consisted of property operating income of \$0.1 million and property operating expenses of \$0.1 million.
+For the three and nine months ended September 30, 2010, loss from discontinued operations consisted of property operating income of \$0.2 million and \$0.4 million, respectively, property operating expense of \$0.1 million and \$0.7 million, respectively, and depreciation of less than \$0.1 million for both periods.
 In addition, discontinued operations have not been segregated in the Company's Consolidated Statements of Cash Flows.
-The Company sold the property to the third party and received net proceeds of approximately \$6.8 million in October 2010.
+The Company sold the property to the third party receiving net proceeds of approximately \$6.8 million and recording a gain to income from discontinued operations of \$1.3 million in October 2010.